KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 #### **Note on 🕳️ Zenon — Supra-Structural Origin**

 🕳️ **Zenon** precedes all emanation.
-It is not a layer, but the **supra-structural source** from which all potential arises.
+It is not a layer, but the **supra-structural origin** in which all motion is permitted — not caused.
-It does not participate in motion, but **permits it** — through the Principle of Sufficient Reason (PSR).
+Zenon does not initiate — it contains the **principle of unfoldability**.
-All vectors, whether centropic or entropic, are structurally possible because they emerge from this silent origin.
+Centropic and entropic vectors are structurally *possible* within this non-dual potential,
+but only coherence returns to it.

+It is the field of allowance —
+but not the source of distortion.

 ---